 My current research is axed on descriptions and analysis of neural networks from the point of view of dynamical systems.
-My goal is to develop numerical / theoretical tools that allow an efficient study of these systems in order to draw predictions which can be tested in experiments.
+My goal is to develop numerical / theoretical tools that allow an efficient study of these systems in order to draw predictions to be tested in experiments.

 More specifically, I am interested in the following fields :

 We organised a workshop on May 18-19, 2017 to bring together two different communities to foster collaborations and dissemination of ideas.

 "Science is like sex: sometimes something useful comes out, but that is not the reason we are doing it" -- (Richard Feynman)